ship-it-mind/cipher-chatbot/README.md

 ```

 ### Our Application Entry Point
-So After explaining the logic that resides in the application, let's explain how will the app work.
+So After explaining the logic that resides in the application, let's explain how the app works.

 We can find in the [`main.py`](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/master/main.py) file that we initialize an instance of the [`FastAPI`](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/f10bf2d047ba1463b767547d5894815b0f55a261/main.py#L5) class which we will use later to run the app.
 Then we will import the instance of [`APIRouter`](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/f10bf2d047ba1463b767547d5894815b0f55a261/api/api.py#L5)  that we created before and added to our app.
 ```python